bluzone/consumer-service/README.md

+# NOTICE
+Support for WebSocket connections to Bluzone has been DEPRECATED.

+Please use the Bluzone Console UI to configure connectors to AWS Kinesis/S3 or Azure EventHub/BlobStorage instead.

 # Consumer Service

 The Consumer Service exposes streams of BLE scan data to the end user.
 This project provdies a sample client for connecting to the BluZone Cloud and accessing this Stream.